Mitali10/team14/docs/index.md

 ## 5.4 SVM

 SVM was the least successful in classifying fraudulent transactions as such, with a recall of around 82%.

-Although the accuracy is very high, it's underwhelming in the context of an imbalanced dataset such as ours.
-The precision was also unimpressive when paired with the lackluster recall score.
+After tuning the oversampling ratio and kernel, we were able to get the best accuracy and recall balance with a minority: majority ratio of 0.01 and a linear SVM.

 ![Confusion Matrix](images/SVM_Matrix.png)